 While the in-flight experience may not be as comfortable (to a degree) as with traditional airlines, travel is a means to an end.
 Who wouldn’t prefer spending their hard-earned money on the reason(s) they are flying – be it hotel, shopping, or exotic destination – than on the flight itself?
 Plus, if taking one of the many red-eye flights that low-cost airlines offer, you’ll also have fewer crowds to deal with at the airport, which leaves more time for sightseeing.

 Newer, Safer Planes

 Low-cost airlines tend to fly newer planes, which they can acquire at a large discount when placing bulk orders.
 For instance, Ryanair bought 151 new planes of the same model (Boeing 737) during the post-9/11 air travel slump; the large size of the order is what made each plane so cheap.
 Many of the air carriers that budget airlines use are newly built or recently retrofitted to meet current safety standards and requirements, and passengers are able to enjoy a smoother, safer flight.
-The planes are also more fuel-efficient.
+Some argue that the planes may also be more fuel-efficient.
 In fact, the fuel efficiency of younger planes offsets the more expensive purchase price of newer models.
 That’s how EasyJet has four-year-old planes and Spirit’s vessels average 5.7 years.
 This, unfortunately, is not the case of many traditional airlines, which continue to fly planes that can be 20 or more years old!

 The Bottom Line: Low-cost airlines get you to your destination at a fraction of the price, but also with a fraction of the services and amenities traditional airlines offer.
 Considering that budget carriers seek to improve their passengers’ experience and legacy airlines look to lower overhead costs, how do you prefer to fly?